apollo

 Critical

-How does the drug interact with Aprifast 150 mg Injection 1's:
+How does the drug interact with Aprifast 150 mg Injection:

 How to manage the interaction:

-How does the drug interact with Aprifast 150 mg Injection 1's:
+How does the drug interact with Aprifast 150 mg Injection:

 How to manage the interaction:

-How does the drug interact with Aprifast 150 mg Injection 1's:
+How does the drug interact with Aprifast 150 mg Injection:

 How to manage the interaction:

-How does the drug interact with Aprifast 150 mg Injection 1's:
+How does the drug interact with Aprifast 150 mg Injection:

 How to manage the interaction:

-Although taking Aprifast 150 mg Injection 1's and Cisapride together is not recommended as it can lead to an interaction, it is safe to do so if your doctor has prescribed it.
-Contact a doctor if you have palpitations, an irregular pulse, sudden dizziness, lightheadedness, fainting, or shortness of breath.
-Do not stop taking any medications without visiting a doctor.
+Although taking Aprifast 150 mg Injection with cilostazol may cause an interaction, it is safe to do so if advised by your doctor.
+If you feel dizziness, lightheadedness, fainting, nausea, diarrhea, bleeding, palpitations, or an abnormal heartbeat, consult a doctor.
+Do not discontinue any medications without consulting a doctor.

 Drug-Food Interactions